rexich/rexbox/README.md

 ## MIT License

-Copyright (c) 2017 Filip Dimovski, portions Copyright (c) 2017 Igor Šarčević
+Copyright (c) 2017 Filip Dimovski
+Portions Copyright (c) 2017 Igor Šarčević

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal